 - Set the 81″ piece over the desk component and into the corner.
 Now, most houses aren’t perfect so be prepared to see gaps along the walls.

 - Set the 57″ piece on the other side and square it up to the longer section.
 Again you’ll have to do some adjusting to get the square.
 I have about a 1/2″ gap in one section along the wall where my two boards meet.
-I’ll be filling that in with silicon caulking and may even cover it with some sort of trim #oldwonkywalls.
-Don’t lose sleep if it’s not perfect #recoveringperfectionist
+It’s ok if it doesn’t fit tight to the wall. #recoveringperfectionist

 Lastly we need to connect the short board and long board together for the DIY L shaped desk.

 - Using 5/8″ screws attach the four Flat Brace Brackets across the seam where the two sections of your DIY L Shaped Desk meet.